trailofbits/circomspect/README.md

 ```
 _Figure 2.1: Here, `out` is not properly constrained because of a typo on the last line of the function._

+Here, `lout` no longer influences the generated circuit, which is detected by `circomspect`.

 #### 3. Signal assignments using the signal assignment operator (Warning)

 Signals should typically be assigned using the constraint assignment operator `<==`.
 This ensures that the circuit and witness generation stay in sync.
 If `<--` is used it is up to the developer to ensure that the signal is properly constrained.

+Sometimes more than one constraint is required to ensure that the assigned signal has the correct value. `circomspect` will try to list all constraints containing the assigned signal to make it easier for the developer (or reviewer) to ensure that the variable is properly constrained.

+The Tornado Cash codebase was originally affected by an issue of this type.
+For details see the Tornado Cash disclosure [here](https://tornado-cash.medium.com/tornado-cash-got-hacked-by-us-b1e012a3c9a8).

 #### 4. Branching statement conditions that evaluate to a constant value (Warning)